MichalPetricek/Jabcore/README.md

 - **Premium Quality** - Enterprise-grade design with attention to detail
 - **Purposeful Animation** - Smooth, physics-based motion that enhances UX
 - **Accessible** - WCAG AA compliant color contrasts, semantic HTML, ARIA attributes
+- **Brand Consistency** - Logos adapt to theme for optimal visibility and professionalism

+## 🖼️ Logo System

+The application includes 4 logo variants that automatically switch based on the active theme:

+- **dark.png** - Used in navigation during light mode (dark logo on light background)
+- **light.png** - Used in navigation during dark mode (light logo on dark background)
+- **black.png** - Used in footer during light mode
+- **white.png** - Used in footer during dark mode

+All logos are imported as assets and render with smooth transitions when theme changes.

 ## 🎨 Color Palette